melghosh/RelTopic/README.md

 ### IMPORTANT NOTE
 -------------------------------------------------------
 In this study, the latest version of Topic-OPA is harvested from Wikidata in July `2020`.
 Applying the ontology construction process currently, or in the future, will produce a slightly different Topic-OPA since *Wikidata* is continually growing.
 We show below examples of differences in metrics and hierarchies between Topic-OPA 2020 and 2021.
-These changes will affect different RelTopic computations related to Topic-OPA such as *average depth*, *average of relatedness values*, *threshold*, etc. Therefore, the labeling results will be affected.
+These changes will affect different RelTopic computations such as *average depth*, *average of relatedness values*, *threshold*, etc. Therefore, the labeling results will be affected.
 To overcome this limitation, it is advised to curate Topic-OPA under the supervision of domain experts and admit a pertinent version of the ontology.

 ![image](https://user-images.githubusercontent.com/91874965/135832335-e8510443-8fdc-4fe7-917b-d170ae962de4.png)